-Any electronic device that disrupts learning is prohibited on the CTE-ROP campus.
-The use of cellular phones, pagers and similar devices are specifically prohibited during program hours unless specifically asked by the instructor to use for instructional purposes.
+Any electronic device that disrupts learning is prohibited on the Butte County ROP campus, as well as during Community Classroom.
+The use of cellular phones and similar devices are prohibited during program hours unless specifically asked by the instructor to be used for instructional purposes.
 Staff may require a student stop using their phone if it is interfering with the learning process or if it is disrupting others.
-No taping or recording classes is permitted without instructor approval.
-This policy includes, but is not limited to, the following devices: radios, tape players, CD players, video recorders, iPods, MP3 players, games, pagers, laser pointers and cellular phones.
+No recording of classes is permitted without instructor approval.
+Note: Classes may be recorded by Butte County ROP staff and faculty for instructional or promotional use.